 Your Guide to Pitched Roof Windows

-Whether you are planning on building an extension onto your property or thinking about converting your kitchen or loft, selecting the right pitched roof windows to match your vision is an increasingly important part of the design process.
+Whether you are planning on building an extension onto your property or thinking about converting your loft, selecting the right pitched roof windows to match your vision is an increasingly important part of the design process.

 Which room will your roof window be going in?